RomanBoegli/godbbench/README.md

 Column / Metric  | Definition
 :----------------|:---------------------
 `system`         | Name of testes DBMS
-`multiplicity`   | Number of iterations specified at invocation time.
+`iteration count`   | Number of iterations specified at invocation time.
 `name`           | The benchmark's name.
-`executions`     | Number of executions the given benchmark was performed under consideration of the annotated multiplicity share.
+`executions`     | Number of executions the given benchmark was performed under consideration of the annotated scale factor.
 `total (μs)`     | Total amount of microseconds spend for all executions of the given benchmark.
 `arithMean (μs)` | Average execution time microseconds calculated using the aithmetic mean.
 `geoMean (μs)`   | Average execution time microseconds calculated using the geometric mean.